MarcelHoh/PyrooFit/README.md

 PyrooFit is a fit framework for python and pandas DataFrames on top of the ROOT.RooFit package developed by @simonUU.

 The package allows for simple fits of standard PDFs and easy setup of custom PDFs in one or more fit dimensions.
-This fork replaces the default root style plotting with matplotlib passed python plotting.
+This fork replaces the default root style plotting with python matplotlib based plotting.

 Example
 -------